learn-co-curriculum/phase-3-quiz-class-variables-and-methods/README.md

 ---
-id: 19080
+id: 53497
-course_id: 3299
+course_id: 7559
 repo: phase-3-quiz-class-variables-and-methods
 ---

-# Class Variables and Methods Quiz
+# Class Attributes and Methods Quiz

 It's time to check your knowledge!
 Use this quiz to create a custom study guide.
 Note any answers that were marked incorrect, so you can study the relevant